 The Festival has a dedicated children’s area with its own Starlight Stage, and a new Family Food Hall to explore.
 Hay Festival Bookshop has an expanded Children’s and #HAYYA area.

 An opportunity to get crafting, from 10am–5pm daily, Saturday 25 May to Sunday 2 June (closing at 1pm on Sunday 2 June).
 Get messy and creative: your imagination is the limit.
 Free entry – just drop in.

-This is a flexible space with non-stop workshops and events for all ages, which at the 2018 festival included storytelling, illustration, circus workshops, ambient literature and hacking the web – legally.
+This is a flexible space with non-stop workshops and events for all ages, including storytelling, illustration, dance and cookery workshops with Cook School.
+Book tickets for events at hayfestival.org.

-Children aged 11 years and under must be accompanied at all times by a parent or guardian, including during events, unless otherwise stated.
+Children under 12 must be accompanied at all times by a parent or guardian, including during events, unless otherwise stated.

-The lost child point is located in the Make and Take Tent in the HAYDAYS courtyard between 10am and 5pm every day.
-Outside these hours it is located in the Admin office next to the Box Office.
+The lost child point is located in the Make & Take Tent in the HAYDAYS courtyard between 10am and 5pm every day from Saturday 25 May.
+Outside these hours it is located in the Admin Office, next to the Box Office.